nishio/learn_language/README.rst

 Its purpose is not to disturb reader's work.

-Tools (coderunner, sphinxdoc) are under GPLv3.
+Tools (coderunner, sphinxdoc) and languages are under GPLv3.
 It is to ensure reusability of codes even if I give up to maintain this projects.

+TODO
+====

+- Python bytecode and st and ast visualizer
+- (for ASTVIZ) Use better Tree layouting algorithm (implemented in LazyK project)
+- SPIM (MIPS simulator) on browser?

 How to contribute
 =================